4.1.7 New Applications and Protocols

 State of the art

 Important progress has been made in developing new protocols for quantum repeater architectures.
 A key concept that was recently introduced was the multimode capacity of quantum memories, which allows orders of magnitude increases in distribution rates [1].
-Combining this with approaches that serialise distribution [2] may hold the potential for high rates and long distance.
-The possibility of a cheat sensitive quantum protocol to perform a private search on a classical database [3] have also been proposed with potential for experimental demonstrations foreseen.
-A return to some of the foundational concepts of QIFT has seen Bell inequalities find renewed importance for so-called “Device Independent” security [4].
+Combining this with approaches that serialise distribution and even reduced the need for quantum memories [2] may hold the potential for high rates and long distance.
+The concept of heralded photon amplifiers opens up new possibilities for distributing quantum resources, for example, DI-QKD [3] and heralded quantum memories for quantum repeaters [4] both in the context of secure communication however these concepts should find a much broader field of applications.
+The possibility of a cheat sensitive quantum protocol to perform a private search on a classical database [5] have also been proposed and recently experimental demonstrated [6].
+A return to some of the foundational concepts of QIPC has seen Bell inequalities find renewed importance for so-called "Device Independent" security [7] and the concept of device independent quantum infomation processing is finding applications far beyond QKD (see Section 4.3).

 Challenges